abcarso/abcarso/README.md

 </div>

 <h1 align="center">
-  Hello! 👋
+  Hello! 👋 I'm Alaina Tan
 </h1>

 ---

 ### About Me :
-I am a Clemson University Graduate with a BA in CPSC and a Minor in Psychology
+🎓 Clemson University BA in Computer Science, Minor in Psychology (May 2025)
+🎮 Passionate about game design and software development

 I have a passion for game design, and hope to one day make games!